-In 2021, Rush University Medical Center was in the midst of planning the demolition of one of the older buildings on its west side campus.
+In 2021, RUSH University Medical Center was in the midst of planning the demolition of one of the older buildings on its west side campus.
 As staff and departments were decanted out of the Kidston building into other fully furnished spaces across the campus (and in some cases across the system), they left behind tons of office furniture.
-Through surveying and cataloging items that remained, the Rush team identified more than 27 tons of furniture in the building that totaled an estimated value of nearly $200k.
+Through surveying and cataloging items that remained, the RUSH team identified more than 27 tons of furniture in the building that totaled an estimated value of nearly $200k.

-What’s next for Rheaply at Rush?
+What’s next for RUSH?

-Are you a Rush University staff member or researcher?
-You can log into Rush University’s resource exchange here.
+Are you a RUSH University staff member or researcher?
+You can log into RUSH University’s resource exchange here.